-8. If step 4 was performed, the SL Server UE may provide assistance data for UE1 using the SLPP Assistance Data Transfer procedure described in clause 7.11.2.2.
+8. If step 4 was performed, the SL Server UE may provide or request assistance data for UE1 using the SLPP Assistance Data Transfer procedure described in clause 7.11.2.2.

-9. If step 4 was performed, the SL Server UE may provide assistance data for UEs 2 to n using the Supplementary RSPP Procedure.
+9. If step 4 was performed, the SL Server UE may provide or request assistance data for UEs 2 to n using the Supplementary RSPP Procedure.
 The Supplementary RSPP messages may include embedded SLPP Assistance Data Transfer messages for UEs 2 to n together with their Application Layer IDs.

 10. UE1 may provide assistance data to UEs 2 to n using the SLPP Assistance Data Transfer procedure described in clause 7.11.2.2.
 If step 9 was performed, the SLPP Provide Assistance Data message includes the assistance data received from the SL Server UE at step 9.
+UE1 may request assistance data to UEs 2 to n using the SLPP Assistance Data Transfer procedure described in clause 7.11.2.2.
+If step 9 was performed, the SLPP Request Assistance Data message includes the requested assistance data received from the SL Server UE at step 9.

 11. If step 4 was performed, the SL Server UE may send a SLPP Request Location Information message to UE1 as described in clause 7.11.2.3 if the ranging/positioning result determination is performed by the SL Server UE.